Tzunami/go-earthdollar/README.md

  * Instead of using the default data directory (`~/.earthdollar` on Linux for example), Ged will nest itself one level deeper into a `testnet` subfolder (`~/.earthdollar/testnet` on Linux).
- * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main Earthdollar network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing